NVIDIA/spark-rapids/docs/FAQ.md

   exist in the most recent release of the RAPIDS Accelerator, please file a [feature request](https://github.com/NVIDIA/spark-rapids/issues) with a minimum reproduce.

-* Tune the Spark and Spark RAPIDS parameters such as `spark.sql.shuffle.partitions`, `spark.sql.files.maxPartitionBytes` and `spark.rapids.sql.concurrentGpuTasks` to get the best run.
+* Tune the Spark and RAPIDS Accelerator parameters such as `spark.sql.shuffle.partitions`, `spark.sql.files.maxPartitionBytes` and `spark.rapids.sql.concurrentGpuTasks` to get the best run.
   Please refer to [Tuning Guide](./tuning-guide.md) for more details.